Homestake/Low Cost Initiative for First Time Buyers (LIFT) Scheme

 Following the purchase of your home with assistance from one of the LIFT shared equity schemes you should direct any post sale queries to the administering agent who administered your original application to the scheme.
 If you purchased a new build home under the New Supply Shared Equity Scheme, please contact the relevant housing association or local authority.

-If you purchased a home on the open market under the Open Market Shared Equity Scheme, contact details of the administering agents are provided below in Annex A.
+If you purchased a home on the open market under the Open Market Shared Equity Scheme, contact details of the administering agent are provided at the bottom of this document.

 Q1 When do I have to repay the Scottish Government's equity share?